 The meatloaf recipe was converted to a turkey version and we love it just as much.
 We now make it in the Pressure Cooker in a fraction of the time it takes in the oven.

 Turkey is much drier than beef and since we wanted to add a little more fiber to our diet, we decided to use GrapeNuts Nuggets Cereal to help keep in the moisture and add some fiber.

 Make sure to dice the onion really well, or else you will have crunchy onions in the meatloaf, which is nasty.

 We like to use a can of diced tomatoes, drained and we use an immersion blender to form the sauce.
 Half of the sauce it is used in the meat mixture and the other half is sweetened for the topping.

-For some reason, diced tomatoes, blended tastes so better than using a can of tomato sauce to make the meatloaf sauce.
+Blended diced tomatoes, which are less processed than tomato sauce, tastes to much better than using tomato sauce to make the Meatloaf Sauce.

 In a Mixing Bowl and with clean hands, mix together the ingredients.

 Then of course, you will want to remove your Pressure Cooker Turkey Meatloaf from the Pressure Cooker and into an oven safe pan.